lestercbarnsley/SasRMC/README.md

     `(myenv)$ pip install -e .`

 ## Usage
 Most configuration for SasRMC is done using Excel spreadsheets.
+You can use SasRMC without needing to edit any Python code.

 1. In your text editor of choice, open `data/config.yaml`
 2. Next to `input_config_source` specify an Excel spreadsheet that will contain configuration data for your simulation.
 Your excel file should be in the same folder as the `config.yaml` file.